-No and no. The MSWE program assumes that you know how to program, and that you are familiar with programming concepts such as functions, variables, loops, conditionals, arrays, lists, etc., at least in two programming languages.
+No and no. The MSWE program assumes that you know how to program, and that you are familiar with programming concepts such as functions, variables, loops, conditionals, arrays, lists, etc., in at least two programming languages.
 The MSWE program will improve your programming skills by several levels, but it does not teach introductory programming.

 No, students are admitted once a year – for the following FALL quarter.

-Yes, the General Test is required.
+Yes, the GRE General Test is required.
 GRE scores are valid for five years, after which time the exam must be repeated.

 Please review our admissions requirements on this page for more information

 No. If you are interested in pursuing research or a doctoral degree, the Master of Science in Software Engineering (MSSE) may be a more appropriate program for you.

 Click here to learn about eligibility criteria to waive from the test of English proficiency.

 Three professional letters of recommendation are required, but you may submit as many letters as you wish.

 This is a five quarter academic program (fall, winter, spring, summer, fall).
 The summer quarter is a mandatory internship.
 The MSWE program is 15 months, from September of year one to December of year two.

 Yes, domestic students are eligible for part-time study.
 The normative time to degree, in this case, is two years and one quarter, or 27 months, from September of year one to December of year three.
 Compare the part- and full-time curriculums here.